sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 difference between the starting and ending memory addresses of \\(S\\) reveals that the size of
 \\(S\\) is also a multiple of \\(a_\text{max}\\).

-The above conditions also hold true if a structure member is a fixed array of primitive members.
+The above conditions also hold true if a structure member is a fixed length array of primitive members.
 This is because the alignment of the array is just the alignment of the primitive member itself, and the size of the array is just a multiple of the size of the primitive member.